AdobeDocs/experience-manager-65.en/help/sites-administering/touch-ui-principal-view.md

 ## Overview {#overview}

 AEM 6.5 introduces Permissions Management for Users and Groups.
-The main functionality remains the same as the classic UI, but is more user friendly and efficient.
+The main functionality remains the same as the classic UI, but is more user-friendly and efficient.

 ## How to Use {#how-to-use}

 ### Accessing the UI {#accessing-the-ui}

-The new UI based permissions management is accessed through the Permissions card under Security as shown below:
+The new UI-based permissions management is accessed through the Permissions card under Security as shown below:

 ![Permissions Management UI](assets/screen_shot_2019-03-17at63333pm.png)